TizzyT566/BijouDB/README.md

 ```
 This prevents users from creating empty records and/or creating records which aren't used which
 will clutter up the database.
 This behavior though maybe undesireable in certain situations
-and in which case simply accessing the records Id property will store the record in the database.
+and in which case simply accessing the records Id property in a constructor will store the record
+in the database.
 ```

-### Only explicitly set values are indexed, This is a performance related design decision
+### Only explicitly set values are indexed (Values not set will not be visible in lookups)

 ```
 This means that during lookups for default values like null, 0, "", '\0', etc will NOT contain any